-When the auditor scores a requirement with C or D, corrective actions shall have been implemented before the renewal audit.
+When the auditor scores a requirement with C or D, a KO requirement with a C or a non-conformity (Major or D evaluation of a KO requirement), corrections and corrective actions shall have been implemented before the renewal audit.
 This means the certification body/auditor shall read the audit report and the action plan of the previous audit, even if the report was issued by another certification body.